DantheOPMan/OBB-Gamble/README.md

 # Oh Baby Markets

 Oh Baby Markets is a betting platform where users can place bets on various markets.
-Users can deposit and withdraw their balance points (BP), and administrators can manage markets by creating, pausing, resuming, and closing them.
+Users can deposit and withdraw their BP, and administrators can manage markets by creating, pausing, resuming, and closing them.

 ## Features